sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/geo3.png' | prepend: site.baseurl }}" alt="Geocoding data" /></p>

 You may also georeference by Administrative Regions.
 Select to georeference by Admin.
-Regions, and line up the data in your table to the type and location of whatever administrative region you like.
+Regions, and line up the data in your dataset to the type and location of whatever administrative region you like.
 CartoDB will access our comprehensive cloud databases to automatically load polygons for regions like states and municipalities.

 **By Postal Codes**